Hello darkness, my old friend..

 Why, then, fear death?
 I will either feel nothing and be nothing, or I will be off on another adventure.

 To waste your life debating this question is to waste your life, period.
-The most precious gift you have in life is time, of which you have a finite and unknown amount of days.
+The most precious gift you have in life is time, of which you have a finite and unknown number of days.
 What you do with those days defines your life.
-You can either waste them with reckless and self-indulgent behavior or try to extend them by spending them instead on endless exercise and other schemes to extend an unknown quantity.
+You can either waste them with reckless and self-indulgent behavior, or you can try to leave a legacy of having made the world a better place and live on in history or people’s memories.

 You cannot outrun fate.
-Exercise prudence and live a healthy life, but to pursue fitness and pharma in the hope of staving off the inevitable is futile, and a waste of the days you have.
-Countless people have died of heart attacks while jogging, fallen off cliffs while hiking, or suffered the consequences of modern “healthcare”.
+Exercise prudence and live a healthy life, but to spend your days pursuing fitness and supplements in the hope of staving off the inevitable is futile and a waste of the time you have.
+Countless people have died of heart attacks while jogging, fallen off cliffs while hiking, or suffered the fatal consequences of modern “healthcare”.
 What, then, is their epitaph?
 Here lies Morty, the fittest corpse in the graveyard…

 Instead, you can strive to live a good (virtuous) life for the benefit of yourself and those you care about.
-The reward for living such a life comes while you are living it, not in some unknown and unknowable future.
-If you get a bonus prize afterward for your efforts, great!
-If not, you have lost nothing in the journey.
+The reward for living such a life accrues while you are living it, not in some unknown and unknowable future.
+If you get a bonus prize in the afterlife for your efforts, great!
+If not, you’ve lost nothing in the journey.